 American coal executive and owner of Foresight Reserves LP.
-As of 2013, he had a networth of $1.7 Billion.
+He had a networth north of $1.7 billion.

 His father and grandfather both worked in mining and he officially took shares in his family's company in 1980, when he was twenty-one.